Acstry/Recipes/meal/Corn Gazpacho with Salmon & Crispy Rice.md

 - 1/2 cup neutral oil
 - 1 lb salmon
 - salt and pepper (to taste)
+Notes: Gazpacho was better as a sauce than a soup.
+Took forever to blend.

 ### Recipe:
 1. Preheat oven to 325 degrees.